6

 8

-• @sgrieve if I try and run the current script through the select by attribute tool the error message reads: "ExecuteError: ERROR 000210: Cannot create output CountyBoundary_Select.shp" This makes sense since the format of the SQL statement is incorrect (as noted in my orginal post) Oct 8, 2012 at 13:56
+• @sgrieve if I try and run the current script through the select by attribute tool the error message reads: "ExecuteError: ERROR 000210: Cannot create output CountyBoundary_Select.shp" This makes sense since the format of the SQL statement is incorrect (as noted in my orginal post) Commented Oct 8, 2012 at 13:56

 • thank you for working on this, unfortunately, it doesn't work.
-I get the following error message: Traceback (most recent call last): File "C:\Python26\ArcGIS10.0\Lib\site-packages\pythonwin\pywin\framework\scriptutils.py", line 326, in RunScript exec codeObject in main.__dict__ File "C:\GIS540_Project\sql_RKedits.py", line 44, in <module> SQL=whereClause(InputFC,Field,Values) File "C:\GIS540_Project\sql_RKedits.py", line 25, in whereClause if whereClause == "": UnboundLocalError: local variable 'whereClause' referenced before assignment Oct 8, 2012 at 14:03
+I get the following error message: Traceback (most recent call last): File "C:\Python26\ArcGIS10.0\Lib\site-packages\pythonwin\pywin\framework\scriptutils.py", line 326, in RunScript exec codeObject in main.__dict__ File "C:\GIS540_Project\sql_RKedits.py", line 44, in <module> SQL=whereClause(InputFC,Field,Values) File "C:\GIS540_Project\sql_RKedits.py", line 25, in whereClause if whereClause == "": UnboundLocalError: local variable 'whereClause' referenced before assignment Commented Oct 8, 2012 at 14:03

 • Fixed.
 Can you try it again?
 Forgot to initialize whereClause.